lorien/pyproject/{{ cookiecutter.project_name }}/README.md

 # Type checking and linters

-Run command "make check" to run mypy, pylint, ruff and bandit linters on your files.
+Run command "make check" to run mypy, pylint, ruff and linters on your files.
 Do not forget to update FILES\_CHECK\_MYPY and FILES\_CHECK\_ALL in Makefile to include all packages and modules you want to check.